 The first thing is to know your triggers.

 Avoid colds and flu.
 Get a pneumococcal vaccine shot.
 If you have had one before, ask your doctor whether you need a second dose.
 Get a flu vaccine every year, as soon as it's available.
 If you must be around people with colds or the flu, wash your hands often.

-Here are some ways to avoid a few
+Here are some ways to avoid a few common triggers.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter S900 in the search box to learn more about "Learning About Asthma Triggers."
+Enter S900 in the search box to learn more about "Learning About Asthma Triggers".

-Current as of:
+Current as of: December 6, 2017

-John Pope, MD - Pediatrics
+John Pope, MD, MPH - Pediatrics

-©2006-2016 Healthwise, Incorporated.
+©2006-2018 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.